 China Textile Commercial Association officially released ‘the community standards of PM2.5 protective masks’.
 The standards were implemented on March 1, 2016.
 Before this date, China had no quality standards for face masks for personal use, and the majority masks available claiming to reduce particulate matter by 99% on the market were not protecting against PM2.5.

-At present, the variety of types of anti-dust masks sold both in the online shops and outlets have contributed to the disorder of this market.
+At present, the variety of types of anti-dust and anti-contamination masks sold in online shops and outlets have contributed to the disorder of this market.
 Those most popular kinds of masks are always those masks which have a relatively simple wearing process.
 Still, the vast majority of Chinese residents use cheap cotton masks that offer little protection.
-Also, expensive respirator-style masks aren’t made to fit Chinese anti-pollutions well, according to a study from Daxue Consulting.
+Also, expensive specialized N95 masks aren’t made to fit Chinese faces well, according to a study from Wuhan researchers.
 Even those benefiting from China’s Kou Zhao boom admit that their masks can only do that much.

-Except for the most common cotton masks, active carbon mask which can be recycled and its adsorption force stand out amongst the similar products becomes another hot choice in China market.
+Except for the most common cotton masks, active carbon mask which can be recycled and praised for its adsorption force becomes another hot choice in China market.
 As some researchers analyze, China’s functional mask market has not been arousing general consumption groups’ attention due to its late start.
-But now it gently stands up on the table.
+But now it has garnered significant attention.

-The future of Anti-pollution Mask Industry in China
+The future of the Face Mask Market in China

-There is an increasing demand for both functional and comfortable masks, so much improvement have been achieved in protective measures, what’s more, these functional masks are equipped with high technological contents.
-Thus additional value increases correspondingly.
+There is an increasing demand for both functional and comfortable masks, so much improvement has been achieved in protective measures, what’s more, these functional masks are equipped with high technological contents.
+Thus, the additional value increases correspondingly.
 For example, masks for controlling bacteria and protecting virus should carefully suit with people’s facial form.
-Obviously, such malignant environment we are living in is difficult to be improved thoroughly in a short time.
-Therefore mask market appears to surge high unprecedentedly, bringing vigor to the anti-pollution industry.
+Obviously, such a malignant environment we are living in is difficult to be improved thoroughly in a short time.
+Therefore, self-protection measure appears to surge high unprecedentedly, bringing vigor to the protective face mask industry in China.

 Many investors have seen this opportunity; it is estimated that the production value of China’s functional mask market will grow up to CNY 10 billion in the next five years.